-TABLE 4.1: PARAMETERS AND RANKINGS USED IN EXPOSURE ANALYSIS (SOURCE: ADAPTED FROM FEMA HAZARD ANALYSIS WORKSHEET)
+TABLE 4.1: PARAMETERS AND RANKINGS USED IN EXPOSURE ANALYSIS(SOURCE: ADAPTED FROM FEMA HAZARD ANALYSIS WORKSHEET)

 PARAMETER RANKINGS SCORE Highly Likely: Near 100% probability in next year.
-3 Fraguancy Likely: Between 10 and 100% probability in next year, or at least one chance in 10 years.
+3 Fraguency Likely: Between 10 and 100% probability in next year, or at least one chance in 10 years.
 2 Frequency Possible: Between 1 and 10% probability in next year, or at least one chance in next 100 years.
 1 Unlikely: Less than 1% probability in next 100 years.
 0 Minimal (or no) warning.
 3 Warning 6 to 12 hours warning.
 2 (potential speed of onset) 12 to 24 hours warning.
 1 More than 24 hours warning.
 0 Catastrophic: Multiple deaths; Complete shutdown of facilities for 30 days or more; More than 50%of property is severely damaged.
-3 Critical: Injuries and/or illnesses result in permanent disability; Complete shutdown of critical facilities for at least two weeks; More than 25% of property is severely damaged.
+3 Critical: Injuries and/or illnesses result in permanent disability; Complete shutdown of critical facilities for at least two weeks; More than 25%of property is severely damaged.
 2 Severity Limited: Injuries and/or illnesses do not result in permanent disability; Complete shutdown of critical facilities for more than 1 week; More than 10%of property is severely damaged.
 1 Negligible: Injuries and/or illnesses are treatable with first aid; Minor quality of life lost; Shutdown of critical facilities and services for 24 hours or less; Less than 10% of property is severely damaged.
 0

-TABLE 4.2: FINDINGS OF THE EXPOSURE ANALYSIS FOR THE GORDON AND WALCOTT MEMORIAL METHODIST SCHOOL
+TABLE 4.2: FINDINGS OF THE EXPOSURE ANALYSIS FOR THE VIEUX FORT PRIMARY SCHOOL

 HAZARD COMMENTS FREQUENCY WARNING TIME SEVERITY DEGREE OF EXPOSURE RANKING SCORE RANKING SCORE RANKING SCORE RANKING AVERAGE SCORE Hurricanes and Tropical Storms While direct hits are uncommon, hurricanes and storms frequently pass with 50km of the island resulting in considerable impacts.
-Likely 2 12-24 hrs 1 Catastrophic 3 HIGH 2.0 Flooding (from hurricanes, storms or extreme rainfall events) The school is not located in a fluvial flood prone zone.
-Interviews with school officials reveal that rapid flooding occurs during moderate to heavy rainfall.
-Likely 2 24+ hrs 0 Critical 2 MODERATE 1.3 Drought Drought impacts the entire island of Saint Lucia, with ranging severity but high likelihood.
-Highly likely 3 24+ hrs 0 Limited 1 MODERATE 1.3 Storm Surge The school is not exposed to storm surge.
-NOT EXPOSED Landslide The school has low exposure to landslide susceptibility (Figure 4-2).
+Likely 2 12-24 hrs 1 Catastrophic 3 нісн 2.0 Flooding (from hurricanes, storms or extreme rainfall events) The school is not located in a fluvial flood prone zone (Figure 4-1, Figure 4-2).
+Interviews with school officials reveal that flooding occurs during heavy rainfall, and there is a man-made drain running from east to west directly in front of the school property.
+Possible 1 24+ hrs 0 Limited 1 LOW 0.7 Drought Drought impacts the entire island of Saint Lucia, with ranging severity but high likelihood.
+Highly likely 3 24+ hrs 0 Limited 1 MODERATE 1.3 Storm Surge The school is located approximately 500m from the coast.
+Vieux Fort appears to have been resilient to storm surges and there have been no reported incidents of flooding.
+NOT EXPOSED Landslide The school has low exposure to landslide susceptibility (Figure 4-3).
 However, the connecting road transportation network (including roads and bridges) has been historically disrupted by landslides.
 Unlikely 0 6-12 hrs 2 Negligible 0 LOW 0.7 Earthquake Seismic activity is a risk for all Caribbean islands.
 The lack of warning and potential for catastrophic impacts suggest that the school has a high exposure to earthquakes.
-Likely 2 Minimal (or no warning) 3 Catastrophic 3 HIGH 2.7 Volcano The island has low exposure to volcanic hazards.
-Possible 1 24+ hrs 0 Limited 1 LOW 0.7
+Likely 2 Minimal (or no warning) 3 Catastrophic 3 нібн 2.7